Table of Contents

 Repetition

-Repeating a single word a number of times over is repetition.
+Repeating a single word, many times over is repetition.

 Example